A Brief History

 Historical works about St. Hubert began about 3 decades after his death.
 Medieval people of Europe venerated this beloved Saint as the works about him show.
 Born (possibly) in Toulouse, in France possibly in 656, Hubertus was the son of the Duke of Aquitaine.
 As a boy Hubertus was sent to the court of the King of Neustria, Theuderic III, in Paris.
 (Neustria was the Kingdom of Western France at the time.)
 At the royal court Hubertus engaged in the sport of hunting and developed a deep love of this pursuit.
 He later moved on to the court of Austrasia at Metz, a part of the Merovingian Kingdom of the Franks in the Northeastern part of the land.
 While Hubertus and others chafed under the mean spirited rule of the mayor of the palace at Paris, Pepin of Herstal, the mayor of the palace at Austrasia took a fond liking to Hubertus and made him the grand-master of the house.
 It was there that Hubertus took Floribanne, daughter of the count of Leuven as his wife.
 They had a son, Floribert of Liège, who later became the Bishop of Liege, as the post of Bishop was one that was often passed on down the family line in a manner similar to the succession of monarchs.
 In fact, bishoprics were de facto fiefs within the Merovingian kingdoms.

 Sadly, the wife of Hubertus died in childbirth, causing the grief stricken man to go off into the forest and engage in constant hunting as a diversion from his grief.
 During this period Hubertus also “found God,” so to speak, a conversion to a life of piety triggered by a miraculous event.
-While others were in church at mass for Good Friday, Hubertus was out hunting when he pursued a magnificent stag that stopped and looked directly at the baffled hunter.
+While others were in church for Good Friday, Hubertus was out hunting when he pursued a magnificent stag that stopped and looked directly at the baffled hunter.
 The stag had a crucifix between its antlers and a voice reached the stunned man, saying, “Hubert, unless thou turnest to the Lord, and leadest an holy life, thou shalt quickly go down into hell.”
 Hubertus dismounted from his horse and lay face down on the ground, beseeching God to tell him what to do.
 Rather than ordering Hubertus directly, God told him to “Go and seek Lambert, and he will instruct you.”
 (Here we must say that this account of the humbling of St. Hubert vis a vis the Stag is a story not found in the early accounts of the life of St. Hubert.
 This account does not appear until the 15th Century and may be a conflation of the legend of Saint Eustace or Placidus.)

 It was during his encounter with the miraculous deer that Hubertus received his instructions about ethical hunting practices, directly from the stag (or “Hart,” if you will).
 This legacy of ethical hunting practices is followed today by French Hunting Masters and their auxiliary followers, as well as those who hunt from horseback with hounds (chasse à courre).
 Rules laid down by St. Hubert are followed to this day by ethical hunters, who of course venerate this notable Saint.
 More on the connection of St. Hubert and hunting later.